The Range of Light:

 This workshop is suitable for photographers of all levels except real beginners.
 You should have a good understanding of technical fundamentals like exposure, shutter speed, aperture, and depth of field.

 This workshop will include moderate to strenuous hiking (up to 6 miles per day) at high elevations.
 We hiked 26 total miles in a previuos edition of this workshop.
 Participants MUST be healthy and in good physical condition.
-The workshop is based in Lee Vining, outside the eastern entrance to Yosemite, but the field sessons will take place in the high country of Yosemite National Park and the adjacent Inyo National Forest, at elevations of 8,000 to 11,000 feet, and the elevation makes the hiking much more difficult.
-You should be prepared to hike on trails with elevation gains of 1000 feet within one mile that contain rocky and uneven hiking surfaces.
-If you have any questions or concerns about your ability to participate in this workshop, please email Michael.
+The workshop is based in Lee Vining, outside the eastern entrance to Yosemite, but the field sessons will take place in the high country of Yosemite National Park and the adjacent Inyo National Forest, at elevations of 8,000 to 11,000 feet, and the thin air makes the hiking much more difficult.
+You should be prepared to hike on trails with elevation gains of 1000 feet within one mile that contain rocky and uneven hiking surfaces, while carrying your camera, lenses, tripod, water, food, jackets, etc. If you have any questions or concerns about your ability to participate in this workshop, please email Michael.

 We know you’ll enjoy this workshop and learn a great deal, but should you need to cancel for any reason we will refund your tuition (or deposit) in full up to 60 days prior to the start of the workshop.
 Should you need to cancel within 45 to 59 days we will refund your tuition less a $150.00 cancellation fee.
 Refunds are not available less than 45 days prior to the workshop unless we can fill the vacancy, in which case you’ll be charged a $150 cancellation fee.
 If you do need to cancel we ask that you let us know as soon as possible so we can alert people on the waiting list.